 The First Lady of Grasses

-A self-taught botanist, her first position was as an illustrator at the USDA’s Bureau of Plant Industry in Washington, D.C.
-In this position, Chase worked as an assistant to the botanist Albert Spear Hitchcock.
+A self-taught botanist, Agnes's first position was as an illustrator at the USDA’s Bureau of Plant Industry in Washington, D.C.
+In this position, Agnes worked as an assistant to the botanist Albert Spear Hitchcock.

 “The missionaries travel everywhere, and like botanists do it on as little money as possible.

-One of Agnes's major works, the "First Book of Grasses," was translated into Spanish and Portuguese.
-It taught generations of Latin American botanists who recognized Chase's contributions long before their American counterparts.
+One of Agnes's major works, the First Book of Grasses, was translated into Spanish and Portuguese.
+Agnes's masterpiece taught generations of Latin American botanists who recognized Agnes's contributions long before their American counterparts.

-When Hitchcock retired, Chase was his backfill.
-When Chase reached retirement age, she ignored the rite of passage altogether and refused to be put out to pasture.
-She kept going to work - six days a week - overseeing the largest collection of grasses in the world in her office under the red towers at her beloved Smithsonian Institution.
+And when Agnes reached retirement age, she ignored the rite of passage altogether and refused to be put out to pasture.
+Agnes kept going to work - six days a week - overseeing the largest collection of grasses in the world in her office under the red towers at her beloved Smithsonian Institution.

-'This may be well and good, but it isn't getting any grass classified, sonny."
+'This may be well and good, but it isn't getting any grass classified, Sonny.'"